 This course examines financial institutions and systems as well as the relationship of U.S. capital markets to global markets.
-This involves the effects of interest rates and asset demand including stocks, bonds, options, and futures and their fundamental relationships within the financial market structure.
+This involves the effects of interest rates and asset demand including stocks, bonds, options and futures, and their fundamental relationships within the financial market structure.
 The course analyzes the efficiency of financial markets and the role of central banks (especially the Federal Reserve System); in addition, the course examines the conduct of monetary policy to determine its effect on financial markets.
 Emphasis is given to the bond, stock and money markets, and their relationship to the management of financial institutions and financial regulations.
 The functions of the mutual fund industry, insurance companies and pension funds are discussed and evaluated for risk and ethical considerations.

 Semester Hours: 3

-Preview the Online Syllabus (Please note that the contents of the actual online syllabus may differ from the preview due to updates or revisions.)
+(Please go to our bookstore, MBS Direct in order to view the correct materials for each course by semester as the contents of the actual online syllabus may differ from the preview due to updates or revisions)